Photon-einstein/Udacity_Introduction_to_Programming/README.md

 # Introduction-to-Programming-Nanodegree

-The goal of me taking this course was to gain more knowledge at Web development and Python.
+The goal of me taking this course is to gain more knowledge at Web development and Python.
 With this course I can then move to more advanced courses in Python for example.

 This repository contains projects for Udacity's [Introduction to Programming Nanodegree](https://www.udacity.com/course/intro-to-programming-nanodegree--nd000).